 Let’s get started!

 1.)
 Start off with fully prepped hair.
-This style falls into place better if you begin with waves or curls.
-The braids have a little more grip to them.
+This braided updo falls into place better if you begin with waves or curls.
+That way the braids have a little more grip to them.
 After curling your hair, spray it down with a dry texturizing spray or a little dry shampoo (Molly is also wearing several wefts of Luxy hair extensions to give her more volume and length).

 2.)
 Section hair into four sections.
 First, place a finger behind one of your ears and trace to the front of your head.
 Secure with a clip.
 Do the same on the other side.
 Lastly, section off the hair at the top of your head, clipping it off.
 Leave the bottom section of your hair hanging free.

 3.)
-Tie the remaining section of hair a the bottom into a low ponytail.
-You can add volume to this section by pinching sections of hair above the elastic, and gently pulling, one section at a time.
+Next, tie the remaining section of hair at the bottom into a low ponytail.
+You can add volume to this section by pinching sections of hair above the elastic and gently pulling, one section at a time.
 This eliminates the need to tease.

 4.)
 Split the hair in the ponytail into two sections (clipping one out of the way).
 Next, split the section you’re working on into two, and rope braid it (twist the two sections one direction, but twist them around each other going the opposite direction), tying off at the ends.
 Repeat this on the other section, so that you have two rope braids.
 I like to gently pull on each section to fluff it up and give more volume, kind of like pancaking.
 If you need a refresher, check out my Dutch Braid 101 tutorial.